Learn more about keeping your business compliant with payroll tax requirements.

 Payroll taxes involve a variety of difficult issues for the small business owner, which center around determining who is a taxable employee, what compensation is taxable, which payroll taxes apply, and when and how to make the tax payments.

 Employers are required to make federal payroll tax payments to the government, as well as filing the proper reporting and informational returns.
-Employers must also provide employees and contractors with W-2 and 1099 reports explaining the compensation paid and withholding amounts.
-There may be state requirements as well.
 The rules can be complex and penalties for noncompliance severe, which is why the administration of payroll tax responsibilities is often outsourced by small businesses.

 Using a payroll service can reduce the aggravation associated with your employment tax responsibilities, but you remain responsible for ensuring that the obligations are actually met.